damian/jshint/README.md

 bundle exec rake jshint
 ```

-This Rake task runs JSHint across all of your JavaScript assets within the following three folders to ensure that they're lint free, and outputs a report to STDOUT.
+This Rake task runs JSHint across all the JavaScript assets within the following three folders to ensure that they're lint free.
+Using that data it builds a report which is shown in STDOUT.

 ```bash
 your-rails-project/app/assets/javascripts